The browser you are using is not supported. Please consider using a modern browser.

 In Northern Virginia, our peer support group for Afghan refugees offers a connection to others living the same experience and provides a much-needed sense of community, all of which are essential to mental and emotional wellness.

-“We’ve seen that offering such a diverse range of services goes a long way toward helping our new neighbors not only heal from their traumas, but also build social networks and strengthen ties in their new communities,” says Woods.
+“We’ve seen that offering such a wide range of services goes a long way toward helping our new neighbors not only heal from their traumas, but also build social networks and strengthen ties in their new communities,” says Woods.

 Our success in implementing these essential programs is further proof that investing in the mental health of New Americans builds brighter futures for us all.